RealImage/challenge2019/README.md

+# solution
+Solved using golang
+Data models in /models
+Soltion function in /solve
+Utility functions in /utils
+you can insert new filenames main.go

 # Qube Cinemas Challenge 2019
 Qube delivers the movie content to theatres all around the world.
 There are multiple delivery partners to help us deliver the content.